 - A state-of-the-art, good manufacturing processes Cellular Processing Laboratory supports the hospital’s 36-bed Blood and Marrow Transplant Unit

-- Precision Cancer Medicine at the new James uses advanced genomic technologies to identify the molecular changes that cause a patient’s cancer.
+- Precision Cancer Medicine at The James uses advanced genomic technologies to identify the molecular changes that cause a patient’s cancer.

 - The OSUCCC – James is a comprehensive biomedical research campus with strong collaboration between investigators from the Colleges of Medicine, Pharmacy, Public Health, Nursing, Dentistry and Engineering.